vitordbo/Game-Bomberman-Zumbi/README.md

 # Game-Bomberman-Zumbi
-* First game of the game programming discipline
+* First game of the game programming discipline.
-  Use the .sln file to open the game in Visual Studio 2022 or 2019 Bomberman with zumbi theme
+Use the .sln file to open the game in Visual Studio 2022 or 2019

+* Bomberman with zumbi theme

 * Main menu